 After sealing up your ducts and achieving a proper pressure balance in your home, check the humidity levels in your attic.
 A simple humidistat can help here.
-Or, if you’re data junkies like we are, you can install an RH sensor that reports humidity levels in the form of a graph.
-That way, you can see when (or if) humidity spikes at certain times of day or during the times you engage in certain activities… like running that powerful kitchen fan.
+Or, if you’re a data junkie like we are, you can install an RH sensor that reports humidity levels in the form of a graph.
+That way, you can see when (or if) humidity spikes at certain times of the day or during the times you engage in certain activities… like running that powerful kitchen fan.

 3. Install a dehumidifier in your attic.

-Still got high humidity?
+Still got high humidity.
 A dehumidifier can remove it.

-After from sealing things up and fixing your pressure balance, this is usually the best solution to high humidity in a spray foamed attic.
+After from sealing things up and fixing your pressure balance, this is usually the best solution to high humidity in a spray-foamed attic.
 Put a dehumidifier up there, plug it in, set it between 50 and 60% RH, and forget about it.
-Bye bye, humidity!
+Bye-bye, humidity!

 Ok, it’s a little more complicated than that.
 You’ll have to dispose of the water the dehumidifier removes.
-Since you probably don’t want to go in your attic twice per day to empty a dehumidifier reservoir, you’ll want a unit that drains itself and a dedicated condensate drain just for the dehumidifier.
+Since you probably don’t want to go into your attic twice per day to empty a dehumidifier reservoir, you’ll want a unit that drains itself and a dedicated condensate drain just for the dehumidifier.
 It should drain just like your AC.

 Oh, the dehumidifier also does the double duty of moving air around.
 The next time you’ve got work to do in your attic, it won’t be quite as stuffy up there.